Foddy/node-red-contrib-huemagic/README.md

 #### Global status messages under `msg.updated` (optional)

-Unless deactivated, the node issues an updated status message for each resource on the bridge.
+Unless deactivated, the node outputs an updated status message for each resource on the bridge.
 The status message under * msg.updated * follows the pattern of the respective resource and varies depending on the type of device that was last updated.

 #### Last command under `msg.command` (optional)